discordjs/guide/guide/popular-topics/embeds.md

 ## Notes

 - To display fields side-by-side, you need at least two consecutive fields set to `inline`
-- By default, up to 3 fields will display inline.
-If a thumbnail is set, this will change to 2
 - The timestamp will automatically adjust the timezone depending on the user's device
 - Mentions of any kind will only render correctly in field values and descriptions
 - Mentions in embeds will not trigger a notification